Published on 10 Sep 03

 - effects of delaying the decision to consolidate

 - simplified imputation - treatment of company losses.

 Van Der Linden

-Sean van der Linden, CTA, is a partner at EY, specialising in corporate and international tax.
+Sean is a partner at EY, specialising in corporate and international tax.
 Sean leads EY’s South Australian transaction taxes practice and has advised numerous clients on the buy-side or sell-side of transactions.
 He provides commercially focussed advice on capital gains tax, tax consolidation, financing and structuring of transactions, and tax due diligence.
 Sean is a State Councillor and past Chair of the Professional Development Committee for The Taxation Institute.

 - Current at

 Sam is a Partner with Ernst & Young in Adelaide.
 Sam has over 20 years' experience in tax consulting, providing advice to a range of corporates and SME clients in Adelaide in areas such as transactions, restructuring and tax consolidation as well as general tax advisory services.